 The Community Grants program supports initiatives that engage citizens and that strengthen charities.

 The Community Grants program can only accept applications from registered charities and other qualified donees.
 Go to the Canada Revenue Agency’s Charities Listings website to determine whether your organization is a qualified donee.
-If you are not a registered charity but wish to apply for funding, you can consider the following options:
+If you are not a qualified donee and wish to apply for funding, you can consider the following options:

 - Make a formal application to CRA to become a registered charity.

 The proposed initiative must significantly benefit Calgary and area communities, which includes Calgary, Banff National Park, Canmore, Rocky View County, the Municipal Districts of Big Horn, Foothills, Kananaskis and Wheatland (including towns and hamlets), and the surrounding First Nations of Treaty 7 territory.

 How to apply:

 You have the option of providing more detail about your work in writing or through a short video or audio recording.
-If you choose video or audio, you will record, create a link and link it through the Online Grant Portal.
+If you choose video or audio, you will record, create a link, and share it through the Online Grant Portal.
 You will still complete the other sections (Organization Information, Overview, Budget, etc.) in writing.
 Detailed instructions are listed in the application.